microsoft/mu_feature_mm_supv/SeaPkg/Tools/GenSeaArtifacts/gen_aux/readme.md

 ### rule

 The rule command (`[[rule]]`) is a configuration option to tell the tool to generate an entry header for the specific symbol.
-If the specific symbol is list, then a entry header will be generated for each entry in the list.
+If the specific symbol is an array, then a entry header will be generated for each entry in the array.
 The rule comes with the following standard options:

 ``` toml